Zuehlke/software-engineering-corner/drafts/two-way-binding-signals-and-query-params.md

 ![Using our partial solution to access query params](https://cdn.hashnode.com/res/hashnode/image/upload/v1710538037690/Nk-9yMBSk.gif?auto=format)

-With the current solution we have the same behavior as before but we are not yet able to implement the anonymise feature in the nicer way.
+With the current solution we achieve the same behavior as before.
+However, we are not yet able to implement the anonymise feature in the nicer way.
 Yes, now we are returning a writable signal but if we set or update its value there's going to be no effect in Angular's router state or in the browser url.
-We'll achieve that in a minute but before let's improve a bit the current solution.
+We'll achieve that in a minute but before that let's improve a bit the current solution.

 Notice that the effect will run every time the `allQueryParams` signal gets updated but that's too much.
 Remember that we are passing a `queryParamName` to our `get` method, meaning we are only interested in a specific query param in that context.
 For example, if we call the method with `age`, creating a signal linked to the `age` query param, then it doesn't make sense that its effect gets executed whenever the `firstName` or `lastName` query params get updated.
 Let's fix that: